liferay/liferay-central-test-2/modules/sdk/gradle-plugins-gulp/README.markdown

 ### ExecuteGulpTask

-Tasks of type `ExecuteGulpTask` extend [`ExecuteNodeScriptTask`](#executenodetask), so all its properties and methods, such as `args` and `inheritProxy` are available.
+Tasks of type `ExecuteGulpTask` extend [`ExecuteNodeScriptTask`](#executenodetask), so all its properties and methods, such as `args` and `inheritProxy`, are available.
 They also have the following properties set by default:

 Property Name | Default Value
 ------------- | -------------
 `scriptFile` | `"node_modules/gulp/bin/gulp.js"`

-Gulp must be already installed in the `node_modules` directory of the project, it will not be download by the task.
-In order to do so, it is possible to add the Gulp dependency to the project's `package.json` file, then declare a dependency to the `npmInstall` task:
+Gulp must be already installed in the `node_modules` directory of the project;
+otherwise, it will not be downloaded by the task.
+In order to ensure Gulp is installed, you can add the Gulp dependency to the project's `package.json` file, then declare a dependency on the `npmInstall` task:

 ```gradle
 tasks.withType(ExecuteGulpTask) {